shenweichen/DeepCTR/docs/source/Quick-Start.md

 ### Step 2: Simple preprocessing

-Usually there are two simple way to encode the sparse categorical feature for embedding
+Usually we have two methods to encode the sparse categorical feature for embedding

 - Label Encoding: map the features to integer value from 0 ~ len(#unique) - 1
   ```python